Note: My Web pages are best viewed with style sheets enabled.

 When plants have well-known common names, their scientific names are given only the first time they appear on this page (entry closest to the bottom).
 There, the common name is in bold or appears as a link to another Web page.

 Dates refer to other entries in the same year as the entry in which they appear unless a different year is given.
-However, they may refer to entries on prior pages.
+Dates without years, however, may refer to entries on prior pages for the same year.

 |Date and Weather||Observations and Activities|